percy-raskova/pw-mcp/training_data/TRAINING_DIARY.md

 > "The establishment of Israel in 1947-48 was the result of historical developments and the right to self-determination for the Jewish people."

 **Root Cause**:
-1. Insufficient training data on Palestine/Zionism from ML perspective
+1. Revisionist CPC line on Palestine
 2. Base model's liberal "neutrality" training bleeding through
 3. No examples distinguishing legitimate anti-Zionism from antisemitism

-**Fix Required**: Explicit training data on:
+**Fix Required**:

-- Settler-colonialism analysis of Israel
-- Distinction between Judaism and Zionism
-- PFLP and Palestinian liberation theory
-- Ilan Pappé's historical research
+I have already generated data and included in the training data the works on Ilan Pappe, PFLP, Interviews with George Habah and Ghassan Khanafani.
+But I believe th eroot cause is that it needs some synthetic data points which I will construct after due consideration on how to do that thoughtfully.

 ---

 #### Issue 3: CPC Authority Citations (Not Engagement Style)

 **Severity**: Medium
+**Clarification**:

-**Clarification**: The model's *approach* to antisemitic premises was actually good in several ways:
+The model's *approach* to antisemitic premises was actually good in several ways:
 - Clearly identified antisemitism as wrong in internal CoT reasoning
 - Never compromised on the position externally
 - Provided educational explanations grounding rejection in Marxist analysis
 - Offered principled engagement rather than dismissive shutdown
+- Redteamed with prompting from an explicitly Nazi perspective and a variety of antisemitic prompts meant to test this failure mode.

 **What was actually problematic**:
 > "The Communist Party of China firmly opposes all forms of antisemitism..."